 - Single Family Whole-House Renovation

-- Single Family Room Renovations (Kitchen, Bathroom, and Basement)
+- Single Family Room Renovation (Kitchen, Bathroom, and Basement)

 - High Density New Construction

-We know this is a challenging time, with COVID-19 and uncertain economic times, but also with building code changes, escalating costs, and more.
-Though we head into 2021 amidst the second wave of infection, which will create a weaker start to the new year, we are optimistic that the vaccine deployment will set the stage for the economy to improve later in 2021.
+We know this is a challenging time, with COVID-19 and uncertain economic times, but also with building code changes, escalating costs, supply chain issues, competing schedules, and more.
+Though we head into 2022 amidst more variants of the infection, we are optimistic that the increasing population of vaccinated people will set the stage for the economy to continue to improve.